Investigate, Posit, Argue

 Wide Range of Problem Types

-Each problem scenario, whether it is custom created or pre-existing from the findingQED web-based library, is comprised of one or more informational scenes.
-The set of scenes provide a context, a body of facts and possibly red herrings too.
-A problem scenario with a single scene may be as simple as a text question with all the necessary information provided in the text or an adjacent image.
-A richer scenario may consist of a series of scenes comprised of multiple types of digital media, including videos, photos, graphics, data, audio, and text.
+Each problem scenario is comprised of one or more informational scenes.
+The set of scenes provide a context, a body of facts and usually some red herring distractors too.
+A problem scenario with a single scene may be as simple as a text question with all the necessary information provided in the text with or without an associated image.
+A richer scenario will consist of a series of scenes comprised of various types of digital media, including videos, photos, graphics, data, audio, and text.
+Currently our problem scenarios range in length from one scene to 31 scenes.

 Automated Feedback & Assessment